MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

 }
 ```

-As you can see instead of serving mbin directly we proxy it through the anubis service.
-Anubis is then going to decide whether to call the unix socket that the actual mbin site is served over or if it presents a challenge to the client (or straight up denying it).
+As you can see instead of serving Mbin directly we proxy it through the Anubis service.
+Anubis is then going to decide whether to call the UNIX socket that the actual Mbin site is served over or if it presents a challenge to the client (or straight up denying it).

 ### The long one